Karla Jurvetson: Political activism

 In January 2020 she was a large contributor to Persist PAC, which supported Elizabeth Warren's presidential campaign.
 In June 2020, when Joe Biden secured the Democratic nomination, she contributed $1,000,000 to his PAC, Unite the Country.
 Outside of the presidential race, Jurvetson donated to more than 500 races across the country in 2020, ranging from congressional contests to state-level races.
 She also gave $3.9 million to Forward Majority Action, a PAC focused on winning state-level contests.

 In 2021 and early 2022, Jurvetson was a leader among major Democratic donors in urging President Biden, Senate Majority Leader Chuck Schumer and Democratic Congressional leaders to pursue passage of comprehensive voting rights legislation, in response to laws passed in many states by Republican legislatures to severely limit or restrict ballot access and voting rights.

 For the 2022 election cycle, Jurvetson had "a particular focus on electing Democratic governors in 2024 battleground states who could be a bulwark against election shenanigans if Trump runs again", including support for Katie Hobbs in Arizona, Gretchen Whitmer in Michigan, Josh Shapiro in Pennsylvania.

 In 2023, Jurvetson continued her focus on elections in swing and battleground states like Arizona and Wisconsin.
 Jurvetson was among the first national donors to Judge Janet Protasiewicz in her successful campaign to win a seat on the Wisconsin Supreme Court, a race called "the most important election of 2023."
 Jurvetson was also an early backer of Arizona Congressperson Ruben Gallego's 2024 campaign to represent Arizona in the U.S. Senate, and co-hosted a major fundraiser for his campaign in February 2023.
 Jurvetson was among the largest donors to the campaign to defeat Issue One in Ohio, placed on the August 2023 ballot by Republican legislators to make it harder for voters to amend the state constitution.
 The major funders in support of Ohio Issue 1 were conservative Illinois businessman Richard Uihlein and the Cincinnati, Cleveland and Columbus Archdiocese of the Catholic Church.
 The ballot measure, rejected by Ohio voters 56.5% to 43.5%, was widely seen as an effort to thwart the possibility of voter-approved abortion rights in the state, and took on national significance in the state-by-state battles over abortion access.

+She remained active after the November 2024 election and is supporting Jasmine Crockett in the upcoming Texas Senate primary.

+Jurvetson is one of the largest donors to Indivisible, which has led millions of people to mobilize in support of democracy, including for Hands Off and No Kings, which have been in three of the five largest protest marches in American history.